|

 Do You Take Purchase Orders?

 YES.
-However, purchase Orders are only accepted from qualified sources like universities.
-Please CONTACT US before sending your purchase order by mail or fax.
+However, Purchase Orders are only accepted from qualified sources like universities.
+Please CONTACT US before sending your purchase order by mail or e-mail.

 BACK TO TOP